Danilo Stojković: Late years and death

 His role in Balkanski špijun was one of the last major theatrical roles for Stojković.
 After his major successes of the early 1980s, Stojković concentrated mainly on television and theatre, with an odd supporting role here and there.
 He was effective in both Vreme čuda (lit.
 Time of the Miracles, 1989) and Sabirni centar (The Collective Center), and had a memorable cameo in Balkan Express 2 (1989).
 His most famous theatrical role was that of Luka Laban, in another Kovačević play, Profesionalac (lit.
 "The Professional").
 He played the role until a few days before his death.
 In an interview in 2007 his wife told that she drove him from the hospital to his last plays and returned him to the hospital bed after the play.

-In the 1990s, Stojković cameoed in Crni bombarder (The Black Bomber, 1992), and had minor roles in movies such as Emir Kusturica's Underground (1995) and Darko Bajić's Balkanska pravila (The Rules of Balkan, 1997).
+In the 1990s, Stojković cameoed in Crni bombarder (The Black Bomber, 1992), and had minor roles in movies such as Emir Kusturica's Underground (1995) and Darko Bajić's Balkanska pravila (Balkan Rules, 1997).

 Ironically enough, one of his final theatrical roles was one of an orthodox priest – a character who Babi Pupuška and Ilija Čvorović would probably despise – in Lazar Ristovski's 1999 effort Belo odelo ("The White Suit").
 After that, he appeared in an omnibus feature called Proputovanje (Traveling, 1999) and starred in a TV adaptation of the August Strindberg's play The Father for Radio-televizija Srbije – RTS (Otac, 2001).

-Stojković died in Belgrade on 16 March 2002, after a lengthy bout with lung cancer.
+Stojković died in Belgrade on 16 March 2002, after a bout with lung cancer.

 Awards and legacy

 Throughout his lifetime, Stojković was the recipient of the Serbian Lifetime Achievement Award for both theatrical (Dobričin prsten, 1990) and cinematic (Pavle Vujisić, 1998) efforts.
 He remains as popular in death as he was in life, as his characters have entertained numerous generations of Serbo-Croatian speakers.
+His numerous comedic portrayals of state officials and working-class characters made him popular with Yugoslav audiences.